ziyilin/graal/docs/reference-manual/tools/monitoring.md

     Now, when you open the Monitoring Agent's page, you can see the virtual machine is running with some system information displayed by default.

-    For script developers who are interested in more information about `HelloWorld.js`, the following script is available in the [Polyglot Engine](http://www.graalvm.org/truffle/javadoc/index.html?com/oracle/truffle/api/vm/PolyglotEngine.html) section.

 4. In the Agent window, select `Polyglot Engine - 1` from the second drop-down box at the top.
 You should see the sources loaded in the Polyglot Engine and the available instruments as shown in the following image: